 Best Tricks to Teach Your Parrot

 Parrots are skilled at picking up basic and advanced tricks.
 Just decide on the right tricks and consider these factors before you get started:

 - How much time you have to teach the parrot.
 Consistency is key.

 - What kind of parrot you have.
 Africa greys, for example, can learn more tricks than parakeets.

 - How distracted your parrot is.
 If there are stressful things in its environment, like noise from construction work, the parrot might be slower to learn.

 - How advanced the trick is.
 More complicated tricks, like fetching, will be a little harder to teach.
-Make sure you have the patience.

 So, what are the best tricks to teach a parrot?
 Here is a mix of the favorites, ranging in difficulty from easy to advanced.

 How to Teach Your Parrot to Step Up